spiral/docs/framework/container.md

 At any moment in future, you can simply create needed property in your class and set it's value using dependency injection (see below).

-> Attention, you should only use short bindings for the set of components which are stated as supportive/infrastruture (i.e. twig, faker, views, cache etc.), try to avoid using SharedTrait and it's virtual bindings/propertis for business logic or your service models (unless it's reasonable), use DI instead.
+> Attention, ideally you should only use short bindings for the set of components which are stated as supportive/infrastruture (i.e. twig, faker, views, cache etc.) and DI for your business logic.

 ## FactoryInterface